ymducimetiere/ymducimetiere.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my web page !
+I have recently completed my <a href=https://infoscience.epfl.ch/entities/publication/8538f410-98fe-4cd7-a604-ed9febabd9a8>Ph.D.<\a> under the supervision of François Gallaire in the <a href=https://www.epfl.ch/labs/lfmi/>Laboratory of Fluid Mechanics and Instabilities<\a> at EPFL.